Symbolic calculus and convolution semigroups of measures on the Heisenberg group: Semigroups of measures

 \subsection{Acknowledgements.}

-The author is grateful to P.G{\l}owacki for inspiring conversations on the subject of the present note and critical reading of the manuscript.
-He also thanks M.Preisner for his many useful suggestions.
+The author is grateful to P. G{\l}owacki for inspiring conversations on the subject of the present note and his useful suggestions.
+He also thanks M. Mirek for critical reading the manuscript and M. Preisner for his helpful remarks.